whosonfirst/whosonfirst-www/www/blog/2023/06/01/state-of-the-gazetteer/index.md

 **[Shapefile](https://geocode.earth/data/whosonfirst/)** downloads for the Who’s On First gazetteer were added in April 2023 as per-country ZIP archives including admin (country, region, county, locality, neighbourhood & more), postalcode, and constituency placetypes.
 They only contain basic properties, names, and geometries.

 **[SQLite](https://geocode.earth/data/whosonfirst/)** databases contain the full firehose of Who's On First data, including mixed geometry types and full set of nested GeoJSON properties.
 Unlike the raw GeoJSON files in the git repos, data in the SQLite databases are organized into several tables, including: _spr, names, concordances, ancestors, and geojson_.
 Geometries (default and alternate) are stored as properties in the _geojson_ table.
-The field layout of the spr table is explained in the Standard Place Response section of this blog post.
+The field layout of the spr table is explained in the Standard Place Response section of the [Shapefiles](https://whosonfirst.org/blog/2023/05/31/shapefiles/) blog post.

 ## Sponsor Who’s On First